barry-luijten/outdoor-lounge-sofa/README.md

 * Total dimensions for corner setup: 2662 x 2141 mm.
 * Seating height: 335 mm (excluding cushions, mine are 70mm heigh)

-The dimensions are not nice, round numbers due to the fact that we had a set of cushions already, which we wanted to re-use.
-I basically designed the sofa's around the dimensions of the cushions ;)
+The dimensions are not nice round numbers due to the fact that we had a set of cushions already, which we wanted to re-use.
+I basically designed the sofa around the dimensions of the cushions ;)

 ## Base Materials